vance-refrigeration/team-project-client/README.md

 We began work on the Client by making sure that products displayed, then adding products to the shopping cart, populating order history, and lastly integrating Stripe to handle checkout.

-Most of our time was spent pair-programming but we held frequent stand-ups to be sure that we weren't work in such a way that we would create complex merge conflicts.
+Most of our time was spent pair-programming but we held frequent stand-ups to be sure that we weren't working in such a way that we would create complex merge conflicts.
 More challenging problems and major plamning decisions were made as a team.
 On occasion, all four of us huddled around one computer and at times we were all working on our own machines, but always with a well-communicated common goal.

 ### User Stories